ashwinam/garbage-codes-season-01/README.md

-## This repostories is used to throw all the garbage code here.
+## This repostories is used to throw all the garbage code here..

 ### So hang on